developerVilchez/javaScript/README.md

 ## Arrays

-Stores information.
+Stores information. <br>
-Stores multiple values into a single, organized data structure.
+Stores multiple values into a single, organized data structure. <br>
 Start an array by listing values separated with commas between square brackets []. <br>
 Most used one: `var donuts = ["glazed", "powdered", "jelly"];` <br>
 Also can be done with the Array constructor: `var donuts = new Array("glazed", "powdered", "jelly");` <br>
 You can store strings, like the example above or numbers, booleans or any type of data, even mixed them.
 But usually arrays are made out of same data values. <br>
-We can even put an array inside an array to create a nested array.
+We can even put an array inside an array to create a nested array.<br>

-**Arrays Elements** : Are the individual pieces of data in the array.
+**Arrays Elements** : Are the individual pieces of data in the array.<br>

-**Index**: the position/location of the element inside of the Array (starts counting from 0).
+**Index**: the position/location of the element inside of the Array (starts counting from 0).<br>

 **Accessing Array elements**:

-First put the name of the array followed by square brackets [] containing the index of the value you want to access.
+First put the name of the array followed by square brackets [] containing the index of the value you want to access.<br>

 Example:
 ```javascript
 var donuts = ["glazed", "powdered", "sprinkled"];
 console.log(donuts[0]);
 ```
-Prints: "glazed"
+Prints: "glazed"<br>

 In case we need to change the value of an element in array:
 ```